My Third Campaign Pillar: Keep the Union relevant and strong

 At the same time, equity must shape how we approach that work.
 Building a stronger union means ensuring all members see themselves reflected in our movement and that equity is woven into how we organize, advocate, and support one another.

-Unions should inspire people to get involved, and to stay involved.
-I see PSAC Prairies as a place where activism feels meaningful, inclusive, and energizing.
+Unions should inspire people to get involved and stay involved.
+I see PSAC Prairies as a place where members feel welcomed, respected, and empowered to make a difference.
 A place where members see their struggles reflected, their experiences respected, and their voices valued.

 When members feel connected to their union, we build more than just campaigns or conventions, we build solidarity.